idodov/pixoo64-media-album-art/README.md

 The script supports fallbacks using APIs (Spotify/Discogs/Last.fm) or free services like MusicBrainz.
 If these methods fail, it will attempt to create AI-generated album art using [pollinations.ai](https://pollinations.ai/).
 This alternative AI-generated cover art is displayed when no album art is available or when using services like SoundCloud, where the script cannot fetch the image.
 It is also compatible with streaming radio stations and local files.

+This script works with speaker systems such as Chromecast, AirPlay 2, Sonos, and more when the music service, radio station, or the music file contains artist and title metadata.

 ## Examples
 ![PIXOO_album_gallery](https://github.com/idodov/pixoo64-media-album-art/assets/19820046/71348538-2422-47e3-ac3d-aa1d7329333c)